mapick-ai/.github/profile/README.md

 ClawHub has 57,000+ skills.
 You followed a tutorial, installed 40 of them, and now:

 - **Every skill you installed can see everything you do** — this isn't a bug, it's how OpenClaw works.
-Every skill runs inside your conversation context, legitimately reading your chat history, code snippets, API keys, and work content.
+Every skill runs inside your conversation context, legitimately reading your chat history, code snippets, and any sensitive values you paste in.
 40 skills = 40 pairs of eyes.
 Security scanning doesn't solve this — the code isn't malicious, the permissions are normal.
 The problem is you have no privacy layer at all.
 - **You're missing 3 critical skills** that would save you 9 hours a week — but you don't know they exist
 - **19 are zombies** — installed but never used, bloating your context window, slowing your agent down